The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Assists in the design and creation of user experience elements, such as wireframes and prototypes, under routine supervision.
+Assists in creating user experience elements under routine supervision.

 Follows established procedures and guidelines.